The Thigh Muscle-Back Pain Connection

 ___________________________________________________

 Madeline McBride’s engineering training in mechanics and structural design informs her ability to identify muscles in tension and torsion that pull the body out of alignment.
 She has become a North American expert in resolving pelvic rotations.
-Using the muscle relaxation techniques of Applied Myoskeletal Therapy and Bowen Therapy (no equipment! no stretching!), she is usually able to resolve skeletal alignment issues and related pain within four sessions.
+Using the muscle relaxation techniques of Applied Myoskeletal Therapy, Energetic Structural Balance and Bowen Therapy (no equipment! no stretching!), she is usually able to resolve skeletal alignment issues and related pain within four sessions.
 Long-standing, complex issues may take longer due to the body’s entrained compensation.
-Subscribe to her blog posts at www.McBridePainClinic.com
+She teaches pelvis and jaw assessment and restoration of alignment to physical therapists.
+Find her workshops and subscribe to her blog posts at www.McBridePainClinic.com